-Start off where it all began, at Independence Hall, where the signing of the Declaration of Independence signaled the beginning of the Revolutionary War.
+Start off where it all began, at Independence National Historical Park – America’s most historic square mile – to see the iconic Independence Hall, a UNESCO World Heritage Site, where the signing of the Declaration of Independence signaled the beginning of the Revolutionary War.

 Enjoy lunch at City Tavern, the unofficial meeting place of the First Continental Congress during the 1770s.
 The reconstructed tavern serves historically inspired fare by servers in 18th-Century clothing.

-Stop at the Cliveden house in Germantown, whose grounds were the scene of an important battle in 1777 during the Revolutionary War where the British fought off General Washington’s army, taking refuge behind the house’s stone walls.
+Journey to the Cliveden house in Historic Germantown, whose grounds were the scene of an important battle in 1777 during the Revolutionary War where the British fought off General Washington’s army, taking refuge behind the house’s stone walls.